 Backlinks

 Both search engines use backlinks as a ranking factor.
 However, Google focuses more on relevance, diversity, and domain authority.
-While Bing focuses more on the quantity of links and their anchor text.
+Bing focuses more on the quantity of links and their anchor text.

 On-page SEO

-Google cares more about the completeness of your content rather than the exact keywords because it can understand synonyms, variations, and natural language.
-Bing prefers exact-match keywords and places importance on title tags, meta descriptions, headings, and other on-page optimization factors.
+Google puts more focus on the completeness of your content rather than the exact keywords because it can understand synonyms, variations, and natural language.

 Technical SEO

 Both search engines want well-structured website content and code.
 They also emphasize page speed, mobile-friendly design, and security (HTTPS).
-Google uses structured data to pull out snippets and Bing does the same for its answer boxes.

 Search quality